Emaleth/Emaleth.github.io_old/content/_index.md

 ---
 title: Home
-name: hOmE
-description: Rahemos home page
 permalink: /
 type: page
+layout: single
+omit_header_text: true
 weight: 1
-omit_header_text: true
-featured_image: '/images/screenshot_2023-04-13-212213.png'
+menu: main
 ---
 Welcome to my blog with some of my work in progress.
 I've been working on this book idea.
 You can read some of the chapters below.